History of Severn View (Aust) services

 Phil Smith presented a short BBC Radio 4 documentary which followed the events over 24 hours at the service area in August 1990.

-On 13 April 1992, Severn River Crossing Plc held a press conference here, to promote the new bridge scheme.
+On 13 April 1992, Severn River Crossing Plc held a press conference here, again promoting the new bridge scheme.

 Closure and Change of Building